kdent/compliance-users/README.md

 - _User / offset project data (compliance reports)_: The compliance reports have an “Offset Detail” tab which connects users to quantities of offset credits from different projects.
 The users are identified by a name and id.
 The projects are identified by an arb_id (a project id given by CARB).

-- _User / facility data (compliance reports)_: The compliance reports have a “Compliance Summary” tab which associates users with facilities whose emissions they were responsible for covering during the compliance period.The users are identified by a name and id.
+- _User / facility data (compliance reports)_: The compliance reports have a “Compliance Summary” tab which associates users with facilities whose emissions they were responsible for covering during the compliance period.
+The users are identified by a name and id.
 The facilities are identified by a list of facility_ids called ARB GHG Ids.

 - _Issuance table_: The issuance table has an “ARB Offset Credit Issuance” tab which associates an arb_id with an opr_id and underlying project information.

 - _Facility data (MRR data)_: Facility data (MRR data): The MRR data have a “GHG Data” tab which associates facility ids with facility information, including name, location and sector.

 - _Prune data_: For the purposes of this tool, we are only interested in projects and facilities associated with users who have turned in offset credits for compliance purposes.
-We drop project, facility and user data for which this is not true.
+We drop project, facility, and user data for which this is not true.

 #### map users <--> offset projects